 Our Q & A

-METROSOURCE: Between three and four million people are expected to visit the city during the month of WorldPride and NYC Pride.
+METROSOURCE: The latest crowd estimates suggest that something like six million people will visit the city during the month of WorldPride and NYC Pride.
 What kinds of measures do the police undertake to keep visitors safe during something of that magnitude?

 NYPD: The NYPD takes a multi-layered approach when securing large scale events.
 Officers and resources are routinely re-allocated during these events to ensure there are the appropriate number of officers available to handle the scheduled events, “pop up” events and unforeseen emergencies.
 The focus in prevention, by pre-deploying personnel, supplies and equipment; planning in advance based on where and when events are and where there will be large groups of people; and working closely with event organizers and partners throughout the city.
 We must also be ready to respond to any situation that may arise.